manifoldco/slack-starterbot/README.md

 2. Set up a project in Manifold called `till-mobile`
 3. Provision a till mobile instance in manifold inside that project
 4. Set up a slack Bot, add its key to your till mobile project as a custom resource
+5. Turn on ngrok and set PUBLIC_ADDR in your env to your incoming https url
 5. `manifold run -p till-demo python tillbot.py`
 6. Invite the bot into a channel and SMS away :-)

+Send sms messages `@tillbot sms 10DIGITNUMBER Hello this is a test message`

+Ask questions via sms `@tillbot ask 10DIGITNUMBER what is the meaning of life?`

+# How to build the bot

 ## Requires